 Also, if visitors are able to leave comments on your blog posts, a cookie saves their name and email address for their convenience, so they don’t have to re-type their details again when leaving future comments.

-This list is not exhaustive, so you can conduct your own cookie audit using free online tools.
+This list is not exhaustive, but you can conduct your own cookie audit using free or paid online tools.

 In terms of writing legal statements for your website, unfortunately this is not something Primary Image can do for you, because it’s normally best these sorts of documents are drafted by a solicitor or legal professional.
 Therefore, we would strongly recommend you seek your own professional legal advice.